viblo/pymunk/docs/src/installation.rst

     > python -m pip install -e .

 Note that this requires a suitable c compiler, e.g. Visual Studio on Windows.
-Once installed you should be able to to import pymunk just as any other installed library. pymunk should also work just fine with virtualenv in case you want it installed in a contained environment.
+Once installed you should be able to import pymunk just as any other installed library.
+Pymunk should also work just fine with virtualenv in case you want it installed in a contained environment.

 Remember that if you update Chipmunk (the c code), you will have to recompile